-Welcome to my webpage.
-I am a history teacher and Assistant Headteacher, and I write and speak about history education and the philosophy of education.
+I am a history teacher, and I write and speak about history education and the philosophy of education.
 If you would like to get in touch about my work then please email me, or use the links above to find out more about what I do.

-I have published in the fields of history education, the philosophy of education and medieval history, and I speak regularly for a variety of audiences, both nationally and internationally.
+My scholarly work has been published in the fields of history education, the philosophy of education and medieval history, and I speak regularly for a variety of audiences, both nationally and internationally.
 I do occasional pieces of consultancy work for a variety of organisations, including exam boards, multi-academy trusts, universities and not-for-profit organisations.
 I was the Outstanding-Educator-in-Residence for the Singapore Ministry of Education in 2014, and received an Honorary Fellowship from the Historical Association in 2016.
-I currently sit on the Education Committee of the Royal Historical Society.
-Since 2010 I have been an editor of the journal Teaching History.
-I edited a series of A-Level History textbooks with David Smith for Cambridge University Press.
-I am a member of the Historical Association, the Royal Historical Society and the Philosophy of Education Society of Great Britain.
+I sat on the Education Committee of the Royal Historical Society and was an editor of the journal Teaching History from 2010-2018.